Washington and Lee University

 Inequality and Stratification | Political Science | Politics and Social Change | Public Affairs | Women's Studies

 Martire, Kiki, "Challenges to Women in Political Leadership in Samoa" (2014).
 Independent Study Project (ISP) Collection.
-Paper 1823.
+1823.